 Growing cucumbers from seed is fun and easy!
-You can start the seeds indoors, or direct sow them into your garden.
-In this post, I will give you all the details you need, and show you exactly how to plant cucumber seeds, step-by-step.
+You can start them indoors, or direct sow them right into your garden.
+In this post, I’ll show you exactly when and how to plant cucumber seeds, step-by-step.

-Planting the seeds directly in the garden makes it super easy since you don’t have to worry about caring for the seedlings indoors or transplanting them into your garden.
+- Direct Sowing – Sowing cucumber seeds in your garden makes it super easy, since you don’t have to worry about caring for the seedlings indoors, or transplanting them later on.

 When To Plant Cucumber Seeds

 Plant cucumbers seeds directly into your garden a week or two after your last frost, once the ground warms up to 60°F or higher in the spring.
 You can use a soil thermometer to check it.

 If you want to start them indoors, then plan to do it 4-6 weeks before the average last frost date in your area.

 Preparing Cucumber Seeds For Planting